AdobeDocs/campaign-web.en/help/v8/offers/offer-space.md

 ### Configure advanced settings {#advanced}

-The **[!UICONTROL Advanced parameters]** section exposes optional configurations, such as the **[!UICONTROL Target identification]** option.
-These settings are optional for a basic offer space — for their full reference and behavior, refer to [Create offer spaces](https://experienceleague.adobe.com/docs/campaign/campaign-v8/offers/interaction-offer-spaces.html){target="_blank"} in the console documentation.
+This section allows you to define the **[!UICONTROL Target identification]**.
+Click **[!UICONTROL Add]** and select one or several **[!UICONTROL Recipient]** attributes or click **[!UICONTROL Edit expression]** to define a custom expression instead.
+This setting is optional for a basic offer space.
+For its full reference and behavior, refer to the [Campaign v8 documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/offers/interaction-offer-spaces.html){target="_blank"}.

 Offer spaces created on the **inbound web channel** also require the website to be configured to display the offer and to call the Offer engine.
-This integration is performed in the client console — see [Present offers in real time](https://experienceleague.adobe.com/docs/campaign/campaign-v8/offers/interaction-present-offers.html){target="_blank"} and [Configure the Offer engine integration](https://experienceleague.adobe.com/docs/campaign/campaign-v8/offers/interaction-integration.html){target="_blank"}.
+This integration is performed in the Client Console — see [Present offers in real time](https://experienceleague.adobe.com/docs/campaign/campaign-v8/offers/interaction-present-offers.html){target="_blank"} and [Configure the Offer engine integration](https://experienceleague.adobe.com/docs/campaign/campaign-v8/offers/interaction-integration.html){target="_blank"} in the Campaign v8 documentation.

 ## Deploy the offer space {#deploy}